Assembling, Compiling, Link-Editing, and Executing User-Written Programs

 24 IEF653I SUBSTITUTION JCL - DISP=(MOD,PASS,DELETE),SPACE=(80,(200,50))

-In statements two through seven, each of the pair of items separated by an equal sign (=) represent a symbolic variable name and its default value.
+In statements 2 through 7, each of the pair of items separated by an equal sign (=) represent a symbolic variable name and its default value.
 In the remainder of the procedure, each time a symbolic variable name is encountered, it is replaced by the value that was supplied on the right of the equal sign.
-Statements nine, fourteen, seventeen, twenty, and twenty-four indicate that substitution has been done and the JCL statements displayed on those lines are the statements as they appear after the substitution of the symbolic value in place of the symbolic variable name.
+Statements 9, 14, 17, 20, and 24 indicate that substitution has been done and the JCL statements displayed on those lines are the statements as they appear after the substitution of the symbolic value in place of the symbolic variable name.

 But you do not have to accept the default values supplied for the variables.
 You may supply your own values which will override the defaults.
 To supply a new value for a symbolic variable, you simply code the symbolic variable name, followed by an equal sign, followed by the value you want to substitute.
 For example, if the first statement in the listing above had been coded as: